TomSbados/TomSbados/README.md

 ### About Me:
-I'm an aspiring data scientist with a knack for predictive analytics, specializing in recurrent neural networks (RNN) and LSTM models.
-I thrive on tackling regression tasks and exploring the fascinating realm of reinforcement learning (RL).
-Additionally, I have a strong foundation in classical machine learning and possess the requisite mathematical prowess.
+I'm an aspiring data scientist with a strong foundation in mathematics and research experience.
+My interests lie in predictive analytics, recurrent neural networks (RNN), and LSTM models.
+I excel in tackling regression tasks and enjoy exploring the realm of reinforcement learning (RL).
+Additionally, I possess skills in classical machine learning and the necessary mathematical knowledge to support my work.

 ### Social media: 📡  [LinkedIn](www.linkedin.com/in/tomas-sbardelotto-dos-santos-365031272)